autobib/autobib/README.md

 Autobib supports shell completion of commands and options in shells like Bash and Zsh.
 See [supported shells](https://docs.rs/clap_complete/latest/clap_complete/aot/enum.Shell.html).

+> [!NOTE]
+> If you installed Autobib via Homebrew and are using Zsh, Bash, or Fish, then the completions script is already available inside the Homebrew prefix.
+> Follow the instructions [here](https://docs.brew.sh/Shell-Completion) to have your shell load the Homebrew-managed completions.

 A shell completions script can be generated as follows:
 ```sh